yishi-cerebras/lm-evaluation-harness/docs/jptasks.md

 ```

 ### JNLI
 > JNLI is a Japanese version of the NLI (Natural Language Inference) dataset.
 NLI is a task to recognize the inference relation that a premise sentence has to a hypothesis sentence.
-The inference relations are `entailment`, `contradiction`, and `neutral`.
+The inference relations are `含意`, `矛盾`, and `中立`.

 **sample script**
 ```